koordinator-sh/website/docs/user-manuals/colocation-profile.md

 ## Example

-A `ClusterColocationProfile` is a resoure with a YAML representation like the one below.
+A `ClusterColocationProfile` is a resource with a YAML representation like the one below.
 Please do edit each parameter to fit your own use cases.

 ```yaml
 apiVersion: config.koordinator.sh/v1alpha1